At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Results

 \subsubsection{Fourier per-star FAP}

-To quantify per-candidate significance, Fourier phase scrambling \citep{Timmer1995} was applied to all 16 candidate host TICs: per-sector FFT with randomized phases destroys all waveform coherence while preserving the power spectrum.
-For each TIC, $N = 20$ scrambles were processed through the full pipeline (resolution $\Delta\mathrm{FAP} = 5\%$); the false alarm probability (FAP) is the fraction of scrambles producing SDE~$\geq$ SDE$_{\rm real}$.
+To quantify per-candidate significance, Fourier phase scrambling \citep{Timmer1995} was applied to all 16 candidate host TICs: per-sector FFT with randomized phases destroys all waveform coherence, while preserving the power spectrum.
+For each TIC, $N=20$ scrambles were processed through the full pipeline (resolution $\Delta\mathrm{FAP}=5\%$).
+The FAP is the fraction of scrambles producing SDE~$\geq$ SDE$_{\rm real}$.

-Of the 16 TICs, 8 (50\%) show FAP~$= 0\%$ (0/20 exceedances; 95\% CI~$< 16.8\%$ by the rule of three), 2 are marginal (FAP~$= 10$--$20\%$), and 6 are noise-limited (FAP~$\geq 25\%$).
+Of the 16 TICs, 8 (50\%) show FAP~$= 0\%$ (0/20 exceedances; 95\% CI~$< 16.8\%$ by the rule of three), two are marginal (FAP~$= 10$--$20\%$), and six are noise-limited (FAP~$\geq 25\%$).
 The two highest-MAD hosts ($\sigma_{\rm MAD} > 7\,500$~ppm) have the worst FAP ($\geq 45\%$), consistent with elevated stellar noise driving both real and spurious SDE peaks.
-Notably, 3 candidates dual-flagged by FAR and inversion nonetheless achieve FAP~$= 0\%$, indicating that their waveform morphology is not reproducible by noise alone even though the host star's noise floor reaches comparable SDE; these candidates warrant priority monitoring for signal persistence.
+Notably, three candidates were dual-flagged by FAR and inversion but still achieved FAP~$= 0\%$, indicating that their waveform morphology is not reproducible by noise alone$-$even though the host star's noise floor reaches comparable SDE; these candidates warrant priority monitoring for signal persistence.
 Per-TIC FAP values are reported in Table~\ref{tab:tier_classification}.
-FAP~$\geq 25\%$ downgrades one tier (Sect.~\ref{sec:tier}).
+A FAP~$\geq 25\%$ downgrades the assignment by one tier (Sect.~\ref{sec:tier}).